smartdevicelink/sdl_evolution/proposals/0201-high-level-interface-overlay-controllers.md

 The mobile API allows `.numTicks` value between 2 and 26.
 The value range for the parameter `.position` can be between 1 and 26 which means the range of values is not more than 26.
 With the high level abstraction slider controller can manage the specified range allowing different min and max values (though range should not exceed 26).
 This way apps can easily set a range from -10 to +10.
 This range is mapped internally to the available range.
 Future versions of the mobile API could increase the range which would be managed by the slider controller.

+If the app does not provide a message the overlay controller creates localized numbers to translate `position` value to the user facing value using `NSNumberFormatter` and `localizedStringFromNumber:numberStyle:`.

 The property `value` maps to `Slider.value` *and*  to `SliderResponse.sliderValue`.
 This means the result of this overlay (Slider response) is stored in the controller object.

 ### SDLValuePickerController